mesarth/JSONPath-Notebook/README.md

 Install the extension through the VS Code marketplace.
 [https://marketplace.visualstudio.com/items?itemName=tschranz.jsonpath-notebook](https://marketplace.visualstudio.com/items?itemName=tschranz.jsonpath-notebook) or just search for `JSONPath Notebook` inside the Extension Pane.

-If you prefer not use the Microsoft Marketplace you can also install the extension directly:
+If you prefer not to use the Microsoft Marketplace you can also install the extension directly:

 1. Go to the [Releases page](https://github.com/mesarth/JSONPath-Notebook/releases) of the Repository and download the latest `.vsix` file.
 2. Install the extension by either running the VS Code command `Developer: Install Extension from Location` and selecting the .visx file or by running the command `code --install-extension <filename>.visx`